DanWarner00/dans_portfolio/README.md

 - GraduateAdmissionCode (python code used on studio visual code to test, train, and create models to predict the students' chance at admission) [Link to Code](https://github.com/DanWarner00/dans_portfolio/blob/master/GraduateAdmissionCode.py)
 - StudentPredictions (Screen clipping of output for the chance of admission)

-The linear regression model ended with the lowest MSE, and using that model I was able to get a prediction of the students' chance of admission to their respective schools (81.3, 69.2...)
+The linear regression model ended with the lowest MSE, and using that model, I was able to get a prediction of the students' chance of admission to their respective schools (81.3, 69.2...)
 ![Student Prediction Percentage](StudentPredictions.png)
 </details>